How To Manage Agency Cash Flow

 Aside from your clients’ budgets, you also need to consider your agency’s budgets.
 Establishing a budget helps you plan where and when you should spend money on your business.

 Your budget should include things like fixed and variable costs, when certain payments are due, and which are mandatory versus optional.
-This gives you insights into exactly how much working capital you have to spread across the business needs.
+This gives you insights into exactly how much working capital you have to spread across the business needs, leading to a more accurate cash flow statement.

 4. Audit Your Expenses

 Once you have an established budget, review it regularly and compare it to your actual numbers.
-This shows you where you’re over or underspending as well as where you could cut back on unnecessary expenses like subscriptions or travel, for example.
+This shows you where you’re over or underspending.
+It also shows where you could cut back on unnecessary expenses on your cash flow statement, like subscriptions or travel, for example.

 Your agency should also have an expense procedure in place.
 It should go into detail about who is in charge of the corporate credit cards, expense allowances, travel expense policies, signing authority, credit card reconciliation, and more.